 - impaired structural integrity (a crack or fracture of the tooth).

-Since there is a hard tissue called bone around the roots of the teeth, the swelling that accompanies the inflammation causes pressure buildup that manifests as pain.
-This is called pulpitis.
-In some cases, if the pulp is not completely covered by the hard dental tissue, the pain may be minimal or absent, and the pulpitis may not be noticed.
-As the inflammation progresses, the blood vessels in the pulp cannot maintain their normal function and begin to die along with the nerve degeneration, leading to loss of vitality of the tooth.
-In many cases, this is combined with bacterial infection, which is initially present in the pulp area, but can easily spread through the canals in the tooth roots.
-At this stage, the pain may disappear completely, but the disease actually progresses further.
+As inflammation progresses, blood vessels in the pulp can no longer maintain their normal function and begin to die, along with nerve degeneration, leading to loss of tooth vitality.
+In many cases, this is coupled with a bacterial infection that initially resides in the pulp space but can easily spread through the canals in the tooth roots.
+At this stage, the pain may disappear completely, but the disease actually progresses.

 What awaits me after treatment?